-OneMusic Australia is the joint licensing initiative between PPCA and APRA AMCOS, providing blanket licences that cover rights for both sound recordings and musical works.
-It simplifies the music licensing process for businesses that publicly perform music.
+OneMusic Australia (OMA) is the joint licensing initiative between PPCA and APRA AMCOS, providing blanket licences that cover rights for both sound recordings and musical works.
+It simplifies the music licensing process for businesses that publicly perform music, by providing a "one stop" location for all their common music licensing needs.

-This is the third financial year since the launch of OMA.
-PPCA continues to work with APRA AMCOS to improve OneMusic Australia's operations, reviewing the licensing schemes already in place while looking at where we can deliver more joint licensing schemes.
+This is the fourth financial year since the launch of OMA.
+PPCA continues to work closely with APRA AMCOS to improve OneMusic Australia's operations and respond to the evolving music licensing needs of small business.